kramphub/kiya/README.md

 Both continuous development enviroment and production environment require credentials to access other resources.
 Examples are passwords, service accounts, TLS certificates, API tokens and Encryption Keys.
 These secrets should be managed with great care.
-This means secrets must be stored encrypted on reliable shared storages and its access must controlled by AAA (authentication,authorisation and auditing).
+This means secrets must be stored encrypted on reliable shared storage and its access must controlled by AAA (authentication, authorisation and auditing).

 **Kiya** is a simple tool that mediates between stored encrypted secrets in a bucket and a managed encyrption key in a keyring.
-It requires an authenticated Google account and persmissions for that account to read secrets and perform en(de-)cryption.
+It requires an authenticated Google account and permissions for that account to read secrets and perform encryption and decryption.

 #### Labeled secrets
 A secret must have a label and a plain text representation of its value.